Some of the numbers presented in this website may not be the most recent available

 Peace accords were signed in 1991 followed by a 2-year UN mandate.
 Cambodia now has a growing economy based on agriculture and manufacturing with foreign investment.

 Much of Cambodia is covered by a low central plain, including the Tonle Sap (Great Lake) and the upper reaches of the Mekong River delta.
-This is surrounded by thinly forested upland plains, rising to elevations of around 200m.
+The plain is surrounded by thinly forested upland plains, rising to elevations of around 200m.
 In the east the Mekong River Delta merges with highlands that extend into Laos and Vietnam.

 In the southwest two upland areas, the Krâvanh Mountains and the Dâmrei Mountains, form a highland region that covers the area between the Tonle Sap and the Gulf of Thailand.
 Here Phnom Aural, the highest peak, reaches 1,813 m.
 In the north the plains abut an extensive west-east trending sandstone escarpment which rises to 550m and marks the southern limit of the Dângrêk Mountains.